Databricks SDK for Python

 Databricks authentication configured.

 Python 3.8 or higher installed.
-(Python 3.7 is also supported but only through June 2023.)
-For automating Databricks compute resources, recommends that you have the major and minor versions of Python installed that match the one that is installed on your target Databricks compute resource.
-This article’s examples rely on automating clusters with Databricks Runtime 13.0, which has Python 3.10 installed.
+For automating Databricks compute resources, Databricks recommends that you have the major and minor versions of Python installed that match the one that is installed on your target Databricks compute resource.
+This article’s examples rely on automating clusters with Databricks Runtime 13.3 LTS, which has Python 3.10 installed.
 For the correct version, see Databricks Runtime release notes versions and compatibility for your cluster’s Databricks Runtime version.

-Databricks recommends that you create and activate a Python virtual environment for each Python code project that you use with the Databricks SDK for Python.
+Databricks recommends that you create and activate a Python virtual environment for each Python project that you use with the Databricks SDK for Python.
 Python virtual environments help to make sure that your code project is using compatible versions of Python and Python packages (in this case, the Databricks SDK for Python package).
-This article uses venv for Python virtual environments.
-To create a Python virtual environment with
+For more information on Python virtual environments, see venv or Poetry.

 Get started with the Databricks SDK for Python

-On your development machine with Databricks authentication configured, Python already installed, and your Python virtual environment already activated, use
+On your development machine with Databricks authentication configured, Python already installed, and your Python virtual environment already activated, install the databricks-sdk package (and its dependencies) from the Python Package Index (PyPI), as follows:

 pip